Special-K-s-Flightsim-Bots/DCSServerBot/plugins/creditsystem/README.md

 So this list will be evaluated **exactly in the order the items are listed** and the first match will count!

 To enable the points system, you need to start a "Campaign" on the specific server (see [Gamemaster](../gamemaster/README.md)).
+Same is true for achievements, where you can give your players Discord roles depending on either the time they were flying in that specific campaign or on the points they achieved.
+Losing points might downgrade the player again.

 ## Discord Commands
 | Command  | Parameter          | Role | Description                                           |